corona-warn-app/cwa-verification-portal/README.md

 ## About this component
 For all People who are willing to join the tracing process, but have not been tested by one of the participating labors there will be a serviceline one can call to get a temporaly transactionnumber (TAN) to join the process.
 The agents at the serviceline will tell the caller some questions to verify his status and then provide one with the transactionnumber.
 This component provides a simple user interface for the servicelines agents to generate the temporaly TAN.
-For security reasons it comes along with an wide spread IAM (**I**dentity**A**cess**M**anagement) which uses 2-Factor-Authentification for User Authentification
+For security reasons it comes along with an wide spread IAM (**I**dentity**A**cess**M**anagement) which uses 2-Factor-Authentification for User Authentification, which will be hosted in another [project](https://github.com/corona-warn-app/cwa-verification-iam) in the corona-warn-app org.

 ## Development

 This component can be locally build in order to test the functionality of the interfaces and verify the concepts it is build upon.
 There are two ways to build:

  - [Maven](https:///maven.apache.org) build - to run this component as spring application on your local machine
  - [Docker](https://www.docker.com) build - to run it as docker container build from the provided docker build [file](https://github.com/corona-warn-app/cwa-verification-server/blob/master/Dockerfile)
  ### Prerequisites